marcelmaatkamp/docker-compose-applications/dns/xip.io/README.md

 ## Wildcard dns

-So you want to run [Wordpress/Magnolia/Node-RED/.. any kind of webserver]?
-And want it secure with https?
+So you want to run Wordpress/Magnolia/Node-RED, Just any kind of webserver?
+And want those secure with https?
 And have those SSL certificates automatically renewed with letscencrypt?
 And running it all in docker instances?
 And also for free?
 There is a solution!

 ## Installation